A-DaRo/dbl_capstone/project_specification.md

     3.  **Patch Extraction:** Once the algorithm terminates, a fixed-size square patch (e.g., 512x512 pixels) is extracted, centered on each of the accepted sample points.
     4.  **Class-Related Radius (Context-Aware Refinement):** This is a crucial refinement to the standard PDS.
 The minimum distance `r` is not a single global value.
 Instead, it is adapted based on the local class density.
 In regions dominated by sparse, minority coral genera, `r` might be smaller to allow for more frequent sampling.
 In areas with dense, common genera, `r` could be larger to prevent over-representation of a single large colony.
 This ensures the resulting patch dataset captures the varied ecological contexts and local densities of the reef.

 *   **4.3.
-Pipeline Integration:** This sampling process is a **pre-processing step**.
-It is run once on the full-resolution training orthomosaics to generate a static pool of high-quality image patches.
+Pipeline Integration:** This sampling process is a **computationally intensive pre-processing step**.
+It is run once on the full-resolution training orthomosaics via the `scripts/1_create_pds_dataset.py` script to generate a static pool of high-quality image patches.
 The model's data loader will then draw mini-batches directly from this pre-generated pool during training.

+    To ensure this step is efficient and enables rapid experimentation, the script has been heavily optimized:
+    *   **Parallel Processing:** The script leverages Python's `multiprocessing` module to process multiple large orthomosaics in parallel.
+This distributes the workload across all available CPU cores, dramatically reducing the total wall-clock time required to generate the full patch dataset.
+    *   **Just-In-Time (JIT) Compilation:** The core Poisson Disk Sampling algorithm, which is a performance bottleneck due to its iterative nature and nested loops, is accelerated using the Numba JIT compiler.
+This translates the performance-critical Python code into highly optimized machine code at runtime, providing a significant speedup for each worker process.

 ---